-It’s a common question asked by students that in which situations it is allowed to paraphrase and the conditions where it is prohibited.
+It’s a common question asked by students in which situations it is allowed to paraphrase and the conditions where it is prohibited.
 Well, there’s no need to scratch your head anymore, as we have discussed the states below when you can paraphrase.

 Emphasis on Communicating Ideas

-Rephrasing can come to play its role for students when the instructor asks them to present ideas instead of directly quoting someone else’s work.
-If you have been assigned to do research on an idea, then you need to understand the data available on different sources and communicate in your own words.
+Rephrasing can come to play a role for students when the instructor asks them to present ideas instead of directly quoting someone else’s work.
+If you have been assigned to do research on an idea, then you need to understand the data available from different sources and communicate in your own words.
 The important thing to focus on while paraphrasing any idea is to make things clearer for the reader in your work.
-Your job is to simplify things and present them clearly to support your findings, and don’t write anything that goes against the data available in the original source.
+Your job is to simplify things and present them clearly to support your findings and don’t write anything that goes against the data available in the original source.

 Unspecified or Unoriginal Wording

 Rewriting is preferred to students when the source data they have found isn’t original or doesn’t specify the idea in the best way.
 The students must use direct quotations only when it becomes necessary to showcase the original idea by using the same words the author used.
 If you believe that the wording used in the source isn’t good enough to support your text, then you can rewrite it in your own words and cite the source from where the data has been extracted.
-You can also use a free paraphrasing tool that can help you rewrite a text within some seconds.
+You can also use a free paraphrasing tool that can help you rewrite a text within seconds.